Why You Keep Getting Diarrhea On, and Off: Possible causes, Doctor Explains.

 Many drugs can lead to recurrent diarrhea (on and off pattern).
 Review your list of medication and their relation to diarrheal attacks.

 Drugs are often overlooked as a cause of sporadic attacks of diarrhea.
-Diarrhea is a reported side effect for more than 700 medications (reference).
+Diarrhea is a reported side effect of over 700 medications (reference).

 Check your list of medications for any medications that can cause random diarrhea: